Brent Kice, Ph.D.

 College of Human Sciences and Humanities

-Brent Kice, Ph.D., is an assistant professor of communication in the Department of
+Brent Kice, Ph.D., is an associate professor of communication in the Department of

 His research explores narratives of unification, encompassing various rhetorical techniques

 designed to unite individuals into socially-constructed audiences.
 He investigates

 this area through separate avenues, such as speeches, games, and television commercials